 Yet Another Look At The Bible Versions Debate

 The view that the King James Version is the only and perfect Word of God is still held by many, and though I’ve written about it before (see here and here) it seems to keep popping up.
 This is a critique of the document The King James Controversy.
-The original text will be in italics.
+The original text will be green.

-Of late there I’ve [sic] been an onslaught of material published concerning the issue of which translation is best, or which one is the inerrant word of God.
+Of late there I’ve been [sic] an onslaught of material published concerning the issue of which translation is best, or which one is the inerrant word of God.
 Of the two camps (one camp supporting modern translations, the other supporting the King James Bible), two things are abundantly clear.
 First, the view in favor of modern translations bases its view solely on the wisdom, intellect, and textual findings of man.

 BOTH views rely on the wisdom etc. of man.
 Unless the writer wishes to claim that the KJV translators didn’t have to know Greek, Hebrew, or Latin but were miraculously given the right and exact words from God, they used human intellect.
 As the translators themselves said under The Translators To The Reader,

 Now to the later we answere; that wee doe not deny, nay wee affirme and avow, that the very meanest translation of the Bible in English, set foorth by men of our profession (for wee have seene none of theirs of the whole Bible as yet) containeth the word of God, nay, is the word of God…

 Yet before we end, we must answere a third cavill and objection of theirs against us, for altering and amending our Taanslations [sic] so oft; wherein truely they deale hardly, and strangely with us.
 For to whom ever was it imputed for a fault (by such as were wise) to goe over that which hee had done, and to amend it where he saw cause?…